MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/PurchasingAdvanced/purchasing-how-to-create-blanket-purchase-orders.md

 ---
-    title: How to: Create Blanket Purchase Orders | Microsoft Docs
+    title: How to Create Blanket Purchase Orders | Microsoft Docs
     description: You can use blanket orders when you have committed to buying large quantities of an item that are to be received in several smaller shipments over a certain period of time.
 For more information, see [About Blanket Purchase Orders](../about-blanket-purchase-orders.md).
     services: project-madeira
     documentationcenter: ''